 UK | 3.5% |

-The European Union market for gypsum is influenced by strict environmental and energy efficiency laws.
-Green building products, especially low-carbon gypsum-based products, are increasingly in demand.
+Strict environmental and energy efficiency laws influence the European Union market for gypsum.
+Green building products, particularly low-carbon gypsum-based products, are in increasing demand.

-Regulatory Drive for Circular Economy: The EU Waste Framework Directive is driving gypsum recycling uptake.
+Regulatory Drive for a Circular Economy: The EU Waste Framework Directive is driving the uptake of gypsum recycling.
 France and Germany are the leaders in recycled gypsum board manufacturing.

-Smart Gypsum Applications: Use of smart sensors in gypsum panels for structural and humidity monitoring is on the rise, improving building material intelligence.
+Smart Gypsum Applications: The use of smart sensors in gypsum panels for structural and humidity monitoring is on the rise, enhancing building material intelligence.

 Country | CAGR (2025 to 2035) |